hplisiecki/bias_detection_methods/z-curve/README.md

 The function embedded in the package takes input of z-statistics or two-sided p-values:
 m.EM <- zcurve(z_scores, method = "EM", bootstrap = FALSE)

-The results can be inspected using to additional functions:
+The results can be inspected using two additional functions:
 summary(m.EM)
 plot(m.EM)